hwrdtm/zku-cohort-3-final-project/README.md

 # FAQ

 - Why are we not building this on top of Semaphore?
   - The aspect of Coordinape that we're improving with Anonymous Coordinape can be seen as a form of ZK voting, and Semaphore has been used for several voting applications previously.
 To recap, Semaphore is great for 1) basic membership validity checks and 2) enforcing one-time signals per each external nullifier.
-In our case, it wouldn't make sense to hide the public keys that are associated with a Circle (as it is trivial to trace who redeemed USDC with GET tokens anyways), and we should allow users to send as many updates to their token allocation commitments as they wish while the Epoch is still live.
+In our case, it wouldn't make sense to hide the public keys that are associated with a Epoch (as it is trivial to trace who redeemed USDC with GET tokens anyways), and we should allow users to send as many updates to their token allocation commitments as they wish while the Epoch is still live.
+- Why are we not building this on top of MACI?

+  - Though the needs of Anonymous Coordinape are quite similar to that of MACI's, MACI is built for the quadratic voting use case, and Anonymous Coordinape isn't quite "voting" related but more simply about distributing tokens.
+MACI does not contain a trivial amount of code and changing MACI components to fit the needs of Anonymous Coordinape required too much work, hence it was decided to write from scratch as a faster path to finishing the MVP.
+For example, MACI's circuits would need to be changed to fit the use case of token allocations instead of quadratic voting.
+Then, the signup function would have to be changed to be admin-based, which also manages Epochs.
+  - That said, MACI provides a number of relevant guarantees that Anonymous Coordinape can certainly benefit from.
+The first is anti-collusion - it would be helpful for Epoch members to perform bribe-resitant actions.
+Then, MACI allows reducing trust assumptions on centralized processes, by preventing the centralized coordinator from tampering with the Epoch.
+For these reason, the next version of Anonymous Coordinape can look to incorporate more elements of MACI.
+For those who are interested, here are the next steps for making Anonymous Coordinape tamper-proof:
+    - Similar to MACI, use (Incremental) Merkle Trees with leaves being the hashes of each Epoch Member's token allocation commitment.
+    - Introduce another circuit to have backend process enter the private token allocations + salts, check that the merkle tree root hash is maintained the same as the one on-chain (which is updated each time Epoch Member submits commitment), and then output an array corresponding to the final, revealed token allocations per each Epoch Member.

 - Why does this need to be on the blockchain / use smart contract anyways if centralized actors have full knowledge of everyone's token distributions anyway?
   - The implementation behind this MVP can be seen as a first step before we adopt homomorphic encryption techniques to **remove dependence on centralized actors (and anyone else ever seeing the private token allocations)** down the line.
 This is a known **next step**.
+- Why are getter functions like `getEpochMembers` written when the `adminEpochs` mapping is `public`?

+  - See [related thread](https://github.com/ethereum/solidity/issues/12792).
+Even though the `Epoch` struct can be retrieved publicly by default, its inner array fields are not returned.
+Hence, it is necessary to implement getter functions for those fields manually.

 # Open Questions

 The following questions will be answered in the future:

-- How can we strip more scope off of this MVP?
 - Can any component be designed to be re-usable?
 - Can we consider making the admin's budget per Epoch private too?
 That way, contributors detach from the actual monetary amount when giving out GIVE tokens.
 - This current proposal faces the same problem of relying on centralized actors for processing blind auctions and sending funds to the actual winner in [ZK Blind Auction](https://github.com/heivenn/zk-blind-auction).
 Would it be possible to adopt Homomorphic Encryption techniques to avoid the need for centralized actors altogether?